microsoft/pxt-calliope/docs/projects/salute.md

 https://www.youtube.com/watch?v=DJBMbSUGZsc
 How to Play Salute!

 This math game project was kindly contributed by [Vicky Sedgwick](https://about.me/vicky.sedgwick).
+It's based on the original game concept created by [Todd Lash](https://twitter.com/Todd_Lash).